vnzoliveira/evtask/README.md

 <hr>

-## 💻 Pre-requisites
+## 💻 Prerequisites
-Before trying to run this web-app, there are some pre-requisites that your local machine must have:
+Before trying to run this web-app, there are some prerequisites that your local machine must have:
 * You need to have `Java SE Development Kit 17` installed.
 * preferable, the most recent version of `Apache Maven` installed and configured.